 MAP, Health Under Occupation

 Medical Aid for Palestinians, (MAP), is a charity which works for the health and dignity of Palestinians, living in Lebanon and the occupied Palestinian territories.
-MAP commissioned Canvas to produce a feature-length documentary, featuring comedians Jeremy Hardy and Imran Yusuf, to commemorate the 50th anniversary of Israel’s occupation of Palestine.
+I produced, directed and edited this film for Canvas Films, who were commisioned to produce a feature-length documentary, featuring comedians Jeremy Hardy and Imran Yusuf, to commemorate the 50th anniversary of Israel’s occupation of Palestine.
 The 30-minute documentary, filmed across the West Bank in early 2017, followed Jeremy and Imran as they explored the full impact of occupation on the lives and, particularly, health of Palestinians.

 The film explores the wider impact of occupation on the lives, health, and access to medical services of Palestinians; from the challenges faced by ambulance crews delayed at checkpoints, to apartheid-like conditions of life in cities such as Hebron.

-The documentary was shot by a small crew comprising a self-shooting director and sound-man.
+The documentary was shot by myself and a local sound-man.
 The project included production of a feature-length, 30 minute documentary, as well as four 3-4 minute short-form films.

 On our last day of filming, the crew came across a 6 month old baby, Maryam, in a hospital in East Jerusalem.
 Maryam was born prematurely, with difficulties, and had to spend the first few weeks of her life in intensive care.
 Her mother, from Gaza, had to travel back home.
 Her family was unable to receive a permit from the Israeli government to visit her or, when critical care was no longer needed, collect her from the hospital.
 She was separated from her mother for more than five months.
 Thanks to MAP’s Campaigns Team, Maryam’s story hit the headlines, after which Israel allowed Maryam’s family to travel to collect her.
 More than 280 people in the UK also contacted their MPs to call for action to remove the barriers to the movement of patients and companions.
 Here is a short film telling her remarkable story.